Modelized/iStage/README.md

 # iStage — Android.
 Reimagined.

-A pixel-perfect recreation of the iOS Lock Screen for Android, including Dynamic Island, Live Activities, and extensive customization features — all powered by KLCK.
+iStage is a pixel-perfect recreation of the iOS Lock Screen for Android, including Dynamic Island, Live Activities, and extensive customization features — all powered by KLCK.

 Formerly iOS KLCK